octa-2049/student-robotics/README.md

 # Status

-This challenge has been successfully completed.
+These challenges have been successfully completed.